- Feb122017Barbara Schwartz

 How to Wear It

 1. The v-neck of a sweater, blouse, or tee shirt is the perfect place to show off a necklace with a drop or pendant.
 You’ll want the pendant to fall above your neckline.
-This example features my Amethyst Molded Glass Art Deco Necklace with Drop.
+This example features this Amethyst Molded Glass Art Deco Necklace with Drop.
 Simple sterling hoops or studs are the perfect earring accompaniment.

-2. My Amethyst & Sterling Flower 1940s Bracelet adds color, texture, and shine to a jeans, tee shirt, and sweater outfit like this one.
+2. This Amethyst & Sterling Flower 1940s Bracelet adds color, texture, and shine to a jeans, tee shirt, and sweater outfit like this one.
 Just roll back your sleeves to show off your jewel.
 Add simple stud earrings in amethyst or sterling, or wear silver hoops to complete your accessories.

-3. This outfit is so colorful that it needs only my Amethyst & Filigree Art Deco Earrings as the finishing touch.
+3. This outfit is so colorful that it needs only these Amethyst & Filigree Art Deco Earrings as the finishing touch.
 These earrings, which can be modified for pierced ears, are part of a set that includes a matching pendant.